 We will conduct an exit poll at the end of the conference to gauge the appetite for future events.
 We are all committed and highly motivated to make this a successful and meaningful conference with the hope that this is a platform to build on for future years.

-John MacKenzie, CEO of the Roslin Innovation Centre.
+John MacKenzie, former CEO of the Roslin Innovation Centre.

 How do you expect that the 'event format' will help you to achieve your ambitions for the three areas represented?